74RL/AD_OU-GPO_Tool/README.md

 + if you want to create both, fill both dropdown boxes
 + name your OU (e.g. Legal)
 + press "Create new OU" or "Create a new User and Computer OU"
-+ if you pressed "Create a new User and Computer OU":
++ if you pressed "Create a new User and Computer OU" and filled both dropdown boxes:
 ```
 Company.dom
     |